 Weight Loss Calculator

 Use this calorie calculator for weight loss to estimate how many calories you need to cut down on in order to achieve a given weight loss target, depending on whether or not you want to change your physical exercise level as well.
-The weight loss calculator will also suggest mixed regime of caloric reduction and more intensive exercise.
+The weight loss calorie calculator will also suggest mixed regime of caloric reduction and more intensive exercise.
 The formula is based on modern scientific research (explanation & references below).

 - How many calories should I eat to lose weight?